-Today you can sell just about everything online, from clothes to furniture.
-Choose the best place to sell your stuff online with these 5 key questions.
+Today you can plan to sell just about everything online, from clothes to furniture.
+Choose the best place to list an item online with these 5 key questions.

 The primary thing to do is to determine the right type of site to sell your stuff.
-Some sites like eBay, OfferUp, and Craigslist are basically an open marketplace where you can sell whatever you’d like.
-Facebook also lets you sell anything legal, but you’ll need to choose the right group for your stuff, otherwise it won’t go.
+Some sites like eBay, OfferUp, and Craigslist are basically an open marketplace where you can sell whatever you’d like after you create an account.
+On a social media site like Facebook, you sell anything legal, but you’ll need to choose the right group for your stuff, otherwise, it won’t go.

 Pay attention to the condition of the items that you’re selling.
 If you’re selling on eBay, Craigslist, or Facebook Marketplace, you’ll just be asked a lot of questions about their condition, but sites like The RealReal, Swappa, and ThredUP valuate your goods before they accept them for sale.

 The hidden sting in the joy of going on websites to sell stuff online can be the hassle of getting it to the customer.
 It’s one thing if you’re selling something small enough to travel through the mail, but with larger or more valuable packages, it can get a little complicated.
 That’s where sites like ThredUP, The RealReal, and Tradesy become worth the cost of their commission.
 Each of those sites sends a prepaid shipping bag or shipping label so that you can send off all your items in one shot.
 You won’t have them in the way while you wait for a buyer and the site takes care of all of the shipping issues.
 The RealReal will even send a messenger to pick up your goods, as long as you have more than 10 items and live in an eligible city, and for furniture, it will pay for freight shipping from your home to one of its warehouses.